libretro/docs/docs/guides/databases.md

 Thumbnails _are not_ assigned or retrieved based on checksum, serial, or game database matching.
 [Thumbnails](https://docs.libretro.com/guides/roms-playlists-thumbnails/#thumbnails) are _only_ automatically retrieved and assigned if the thumbnail server image filename (i.e. the thumbnail [repository image filename](https://github.com/libretro-thumbnails/libretro-thumbnails)) matches the __game name__ or the __ROM filename__ (with some [flexibility](https://docs.libretro.com/guides/roms-playlists-thumbnails/#custom-thumbnails)).
 Databases assist thumbnail assignment if the game name assigned by the database, which then appears in the playlist, matches a repository/server thumbnail file name.

 Currently there is no _automatic_ process for updating libretro [thumbnail repository](https://github.com/libretro-thumbnails/libretro-thumbnails#libretro-thumbnails) image filenames based on game name updates in databases.
-Therefore thumbnail repository and server filenames can become outdated and no longer retrieved for the associated game.
+Therefore thumbnail repository and server filenames can become outdated, which means the server thumbnail will not be retrieved for the associated game.

 ### Help Fix a Database Game Name or Thumbnail Name Problem